Wilfrid Brambell: Steptoe and Son and A Hard Day's Night

+Later career

+After the final series of Steptoe and Son concluded in 1974 Brambell had some guest roles in films and on television.
+He and Corbett also undertook a tour of Australia and New Zealand in 1977, in a stage production based on Steptoe and Son.
+He and Corbett appeared together in character for the last time in a 1981 advertisement for Kenco Coffee.

+John Sullivan considered him for the role of Grandad in Only Fools and Horses, but decided against it as he thought Brambell was too closely associated with Steptoe.
+The role later went to Lennard Pearce whose character encompassed some of Steptoe's habits.

-Apart from his role as the older Steptoe, Brambell achieved recognition in many films.
-His performance in The Terence Davies Trilogy (1983) won him critical acclaim.
-Although he appears throughout the full 24-minute piece, Brambell does not speak a single word.
+In 1982 he appeared in Terence Davies's film Death and Transfiguration, playing a dying elderly man who finally comes to terms with his homosexuality.
+His performance in this short film, a segment of The Terence Davies Trilogy (1983), won him critical acclaim.
+Brambell appears throughout the full 24-minute piece, but he does not speak a single word.

-Personal and later life
+Personal life

-After the final series of Steptoe and Son concluded in 1974, Brambell had some guest roles in films and on television.
-He and Harry H. Corbett also undertook a tour of Australia in 1977 in a stage production based on Steptoe and Son.
-In 1982, a tearful Brambell appeared on BBC news paying tribute to Corbett, after the latter's death from a heart attack.
-In 1982, Brambell appeared in Terence Davies's film Death and Transfiguration, playing a dying elderly man who finally comes to terms with his homosexuality.
+In 1982, Brambell appeared on BBC News paying tribute to Corbett, after the latter's death from a heart attack.

 In 2002, Channel 4 broadcast a documentary film, When Steptoe Met Son, about the off-screen life of Brambell and his relationship with Corbett.
 The film claimed that the two men detested each other and were barely on speaking terms after the Australian tour.
-The rift was apparently caused in part by Brambell's alcoholism, and led to the pair leaving the country on separate planes.
-This claim is disputed by the writers of Steptoe and Son, Ray Galton and Alan Simpson, who were unaware of any hatred or conflict.
-Corbett's nephew released a statement in which he claimed that the actors did not hate each other: "We can categorically say they did not fall out.
+The claimed rift was supposedly caused in part by Brambell's alcoholism and supposedly evidenced by the pair leaving the country on separate planes.
+The claim was disputed by the writers of Steptoe and Son, Ray Galton and Alan Simpson, who rejected any hatred or conflict.
+Corbett's nephew released a statement in which he said that the actors did not hate each other: "We can categorically say they did not fall out.
 They were together for nearly a year in Australia, went on several sightseeing trips together, and left the tour at the end on different planes because Harry was going on holiday with his family, not because he refused to get on the same plane."
-They continued to work together after the Australian tour on radio and adverts, with it being generally accepted that the relationship between the two actors was under its greatest strain during the tour, though Brambell and Corbett soon settled their differences "fairly amicably", and in the spring of 1978 performed a short BBC radio sketch entitled Scotch on the Rocks.Comedy Chronicles – Strained Relationships: Wilfrid Brambell & Harry H Corbett McCann, Graham. www.comedy.co.uk, 23 August 2020.
-Retrieved 12 March 2021.
+They continued to work together after the Australian tour on radio and adverts, with it being generally accepted that the relationship between the two actors was under its greatest strain during the tour, though Brambell and Corbett soon settled their differences "fairly amicably", and in the spring of 1978 performed a short BBC radio sketch entitled Scotch on the Rocks.

-Brambell was a gay man at a time when male homosexual acts were illegal in England and Wales until 1967.
-In 1962, he was arrested in a toilet in Shepherd's Bush for persistently importuning and given a conditional discharge.

-He was married to Mary "Molly" Josephine Hall from 1948 to 1955.
-The relationship ended in divorce after she gave birth to their lodger's baby in 1955.
+Brambell was married to Mary Josephine Hall (known as "Molly") from 1948 to 1955.
+They divorced after she gave birth to their lodger's baby in 1955.

+In 1962 Brambell was arrested and prosecuted for persistently importuning in a toilet in Shepherd's Bush, and was conditionally discharged.
+Decades after his death it was claimed that Brambell was homosexual but Brambell himself asserted "I'm not a homosexual ...
+The very thought disgusts me."